Azure/KeyVault-Secrets-Rotation-StorageAccount-PowerShell/README.md

 # KeyVault-Secrets-Rotation-StorageAccountKey-PowerShell

-Functions regenerate individual key (alternating between two keys) in StorageAccount and add regenerated key to Key Vault as new version of the same secret.
+Functions regenerate individual key (alternating between two keys) in Storage Account and add regenerated key to Key Vault as new version of the same secret.

 ## Features